bhasingu/swarm-localization/README.md

 # Project description

 - 2D localization for a swarm of milli-robots is simulated in a known environement using inter-robot communication and laser range scans of the environment.
+- GMM clustering to group point-cloud and Hough Line Transform to extract 2D features from point-cloud
-- Extended kalman filter and point-cloud alignment algorithms used in the state estimation process
+- Extended kalman filter and point-cloud alignment algorithms implemented the state estimation process

 # System Requirements and Installations